sjb2015/GettingAndCleaningData/CodeBook.md

+#CodeBook for Course Project 2 for the Johns Hopkin's Getting and Cleaning Data course at Coursera

 ##Description

 Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.